![]() |

 to melting or settling.
 We measure snowfall to the nearest 0.1 (one-tenth)

 inch.
-Maybe you have a ruler in tenths, but many don't.
+Maybe you have a ruler in tenths, but many do not.
 Since snow melts and

 settles, you may have to measure during or soon after snow ends in order to